nlarusstone/corels-test/README.md

 ## todo

+Semantics should buy us more than we're already achieving.
+Let's optimize the crap out of tic-tac-toe!

+2 rules also commute if they predict the same way on the same data!

+Compute commutes as rule is added!

 Implemented but not explained -- improved propagation of `reject_list`

 Can reject rules that capture too much -- analogous to not enough.
 A related fact that can be generalized:  if a rule defined by clause A is added to a prefix, then it will never make sense to later add the clause (not A) below; furthermore, a rule of the form (B and not A) is equivalent to the rule given by clause A.